blastcloud/hybrid-docs/docs/helpers/readme.md

 # Helpers

-The following helper methods can be used in addition to `Expectations` and assertions for any custom logic or checks that need to be made.
+The following helper methods can be used in addition to `Expectation`s and assertions for any custom logic or checks that need to be made.

 ### getHistory(?int $index, $subIndex = null)